Saucesum/SauceBot/DOCUMENTATION.md

 Client-Server Communication
 ---------------------------
 There is always one instance of the SauceBot server.
 This server communicates with SauceBot clients, which in turn communicate with various chat services.
 Client-server data communication is encoded with JSON.
-Each client represents one instance, or channel, of a chat service.
+Each client represents one instance of a chat service.

 ###Client Messages
 A client can send various messages to the server; in JSON, each of these messages takes the form